virtualgraham/unsupervisedpapers/README.md

 # Contributing

-Submissions of new entries and corrections to existing entries are welcome.
+Submissions of new entries as well as updates and corrections to existing entries are welcome.
 Contributions are made through GitHub pull requests.
 All the data for the directory are contained in the `/data` folder hierarchy in markdown and image files.
 You can simply fork this repository, add or revise the markdown files in the `/data` directory, then submit a pull request.

 ## Data Organization